|High School:||Manchester HS|

-A two-time national champion and former gymnast for LSU, Ashleigh Clare-Kearney enters her seventh season as a volunteer assistant coach for the Tigers.
+A two-time national champion and former gymnast for LSU, Ashleigh Clare-Kearney enters her eighth season as a volunteer assistant coach for the Tigers.

 Clare-Kearney received her bachelor’s degree from LSU in 2008, earned her master’s at LSU in 2010 and earned her law degree from Southern University in 2013.

 A five-time First-Team All-American during her career at LSU, Clare-Kearney handles all choreography for floor and beam routines, and she assists in coaching all four events.

 Clare-Kearney’s influence and work has been widely acclaimed as the LSU floor performers consistently produce big scores each season.
 The Tigers have ranked as one of the nation’s top floor exercise teams under Clare-Kearney’s tenure.